All Lives Matter: History

 In July 2016, American football player Richard Sherman supported the All Lives Matter message, saying "I stand by what I said that All Lives Matter and that we are human beings."
 He wanted African Americans to be "treated like human beings" and did not want innocent police officers being killed.
 On October 2, 2016, a fan at a Chicago Bears NFL game ran onto the field during a television timeout during the 4th quarter dressed in a gorilla costume, wearing a shirt that read "All Lives Matter" on the front.

 At a performance during the 2016 MLB All-Star Game in July 2016, Remigio Pereira, a member of The Tenors, held up an "All Lives Matter" sign and altered some lyrics to the anthem "O Canada".
 Pereira sang, "We're all brothers and sisters.
 All lives matter to the great," instead of the lines, "With glowing hearts we see thee rise, The True North strong and free."
 Even after criticism (and later removal from the group), he defended his statement, tweeting "I speak for the human race and the lives of all sentient beings.
 Love, peace, and harmony for ALL has always been my life's purpose."

-Activists from Black Lives Matter and All Lives Matter made news in July 2016 when they embraced during a run-in in Dallas, stating: "We're all brothers and sisters."
+Activists from Black Lives Matter and All Lives Matter made headlines in July 2016 when they embraced during a run-in in Dallas, stating: "We're all brothers and sisters."

 American rapper XXXTentacion came under criticism in September 2017 when he supported the movement in the music video for his hit song "Look at Me!".
 The video depicted him – a black male – hanging a white child.
 After criticism, he said the goal of it was to show that "[Y]ou can't justify the fact that I murdered a child. ...
 I'm trying to show that murder is murder," in similar fashion to his song "Riot", which criticized many rioters associated with the Black Lives Matter movement.

 On June 11, 2020, Australian senator and One Nation leader Pauline Hanson put forward a bid to pass an "all lives matter" motion, but lost the vote by 51 to 2.
 In July 2020, Cisco Systems fired "a handful" of employees for comments made during a mandatory company meeting which featured Darren Walker and Bryan Stevenson speaking about diversity.
 Some of the comments defended the phrase "All Lives Matter".
 On September 11, 2020, the phrase "All Buildings Matter" became a trending topic on Twitter.
 The phrase was popularized by comedian Michael Che as a parody of "All Lives Matter", in reference to the September 11th attacks.